 When attempting to apply some of the previous suggestions, older developers (or managers) may have a hard time adapting to the changes, if not refusing them altogether.
 Since they have a lot of influence over the rest of the team, the whole team fails to adapt.

 Make sure to communicate to all employees the importance of preventing technical debt and why these practices prevents it.
 Be open to their concerns and suggestions.
-If said concerns are not justified and all else fails, consider firing problematic employees even if they were your best assets, as they probably aren't anymore.
+If said concerns are not justified and all else fails, consider firing employees that are stubborn on this regard even if they were your best assets, as they probably aren't anymore.
+In particular, do not make the mistake of keeping a problematic senior employee simply because your team appears to be dependent on their knowledge, as it only perpetuates the problem.

-Obviously this last suggestion should only be used as a last resort.
+Obviously firing people should only be used as a last resort.
 While it would pass a strong message that you are committed to change, it should not be a mean to that end due to its extreme nature.